lefterav/qegui/README.md

 python3 manage.py migrate
 ```

-5. start the development webserver

-6. create a superuser account and start the server
+5. create a superuser account and start the server

 ```
 python3 manage.py createsuperuser
-python3 manage.py startserver
+python3 manage.py runserver [PORT]
 ```

 7. point your browser to http://127.0.0.1:8000/admin/ and log in, for setting up the experiments

-- add at least one System (e.g. Uedin2018) and one Task (e.g WMT18) then add one document. (note: ignore the Model field, different QE models are not yet supported by the system).
+- add at least one System (e.g. Uedin2018) and one Task (e.g WMT18) at the admin panel in the QE section.
+-  then navigate to http://127.0.0.1:8000/qe and add one document under the task.

+(note: at some points at the admin panel, the Model field appears.
+Please ignore this field as different QE models are not yet supported by the system).

 8. point your browser to http://127.0.0.1:8000/qe for seeing the visualisations